 Side Effects Of Bleaching: When Should You Consult Your Doctor?

 Bleach contains an alkaline agent (ammonium hydroxide) and an oxidizing agent (hydrogen peroxide).
 Both these elements permeate the hair shaft to decrease your natural hair color and break the melanin in your cuticle (4).
-This results in the not only loss of hair color but also significant hair damage that includes scalp burns, easy permeability of hair strands, significant protein loss, heavy hair damage due to decrease porosity, and skin irritation (2), (5), (6), (7), (8).
+This not only results in the loss of hair color but also causes significant hair damage that includes scalp burns, easy permeability of hair strands, significant protein loss, heavy hair damage due to decrease hair porosity, and skin irritation (2), (5), (6), (7), (8).